 To protect data and applications in the cloud from current and upcoming cybersecurity threats, you need cloud security.
 Cloud security is a cybersecurity discipline that aims to protect systems running in the cloud.
 Cloud security encompasses a set of policies and technologies to protect data and infrastructure on the cloud.
 These security measures protect a cloud computing environment against external and internal cybersecurity threats and vulnerabilities.

 On their servers, cloud providers host services via continuously active internet connections.
-Since their business relies on the confidence of their consumers, cloud security techniques are utilized to keep customer data private and secure.
+Since their business relies on the confidence of their users, cloud security techniques are utilized to keep customer data private and secure.
 However, the consumer has some control over cloud security.
 Therefore, a healthy cloud security solution depends on understanding all sides of this idea.
 In this blog content, we’ll talk about the cybersecurity threats associated with cloud computing from both sides.

 What are the Security Risks of Cloud Computing?